 Introduction

 Droughts are complex events that can be spatially extensive or regionally focused (Todd et al. 2013).
-Large scale droughts are a recurrent feature of European climate (Spinoni et al., 2015), with notable British droughts in 1975-76 (Rodda and Marsh 2011; Zaidman et al. 2002), 1995-96 and 2003 (Fink et al. 2004), and recent droughts (such as 2010-12; (Lennard et al. 2014) highlighting the Britain’s vulnerability.
+Large scale droughts are a recurrent feature of European climate (Spinoni et al., 2015), with notable British droughts in 1975-76 (Rodda and Marsh 2011; Zaidman et al. 2002), 1995-96 and 2003 (Fink et al. 2004), and recent droughts (such as 2010-12 (Lennard et al. 2014)) highlighting the Britain’s vulnerability.
 However, these droughts are not unique or exceptional, with a long history of droughts impacting on European and British climatic history (Spraggs et al. 2015).
-The wide scale megadrought of 1540 is well documented across Europe (Wetter et al. 2014), but caused limited impact in Britain, whilst the ‘long drought’ (1880-1910) as documented by (Marsh et al. 2007) highlights that droughts may be a single event, or a series of events in close succession.
+The wide scale megadrought of 1540 is well documented across Europe (Wetter et al. 2014), but caused limited impact in Britain, whilst the ‘long drought’ (1880-1910) as documented by Marsh et al. (2007) highlights that droughts may be a single event, or a series of events in close succession.
 Whilst much of the analysis of past droughts has focused on drought reconstruction (Brázdil et al. 2018; 2013; 2008), increasingly past droughts are being viewed relative to other drought indicators, for example water resource management (Lennard et al., 2015, 2014) and hydrological drought (Jones and Lister 1998).

 Definitions of droughts are frequently characterised within five inter-related categories: meteorological, hydrological, agricultural and socio-economic drought (Wilhite and Glantz 1985), with groundwater drought added by Mishra and Singh (2010).
 Droughts usually begin following a prolonged period of widespread moisture deficiency (Palmer 1965) and propagate through the hydrological cycle (Lanen 2006), exhibiting differing spatial and temporal characteristics depending on a variety of factors.
 Droughts are often defined as dry periods relative to climatic norms and occur even in climates where normal conditions are relatively wet (Namias 1981).
 They are not only geophysical events, but are also socially constructed, with societal structures effecting impacts and perceptions of drought (Endfield et al. 2004; Olivier-Smith and Hoffman 1999).
 Recent work has highlighted the importance of people in understanding contemporary drought (Van Loon et al. 2016a; 2016b), however this can also be extended into the past.
 Drought in Britain before the industrial revolution caused fires, disease, mortality (human and animal) and crop failures (Stone 2014 p.
 437), but as industrialisation took hold, the impacts became more connected to the availability and quality of water for industry, transport and drinking.